Oil prices retreated from their highest levels in more than a month on Monday as investors took profits.

-U.S. stock index futures pointed to a sharply higher open on Friday as markets cheered the latest developments in the Greek saga.
+U.S. stock index futures pointed to a flat to slightly higher open on Monday as third-quarter earnings season gets underway.

 Get the best of CNBC in your inbox

 Manufacturing in China contracted more slowly in November and the services industry grew, signs that the economy's transition is on track.